paigeboyd/Final-Year/README.md

 ### Cons

-- I will have to learn to use After Effects to animate the illustrations as I have limited experience with the software currently.
+- I have limited experience with After Effects, so I will need to learn the software to animate the illustrations.
 - Certain aspects of the app might need images to be stored in a database.
 I am not completely confident in working with databases so I will need to brush up on my knowledge of this.